LucasJSch/face_blurring/README.md

 A web application that automatically detects and blurs faces in images and videos using OpenCV.

+The models available for face detection have some limitations:
+- **Haar Cascade (Default)**: Best for frontal faces, may miss some angles.
+- **Haar Cascade (Alternative)**: Similar to the default, but may perform better in certain scenarios.
+- **Haar Cascade (Alternative 2)**: Another option for frontal faces, with different training data.
+- **Haar Cascade (Profile)**: Specifically designed for profile face detection, but may not detect frontal faces.

 ## Features

 - **Face Detection**: Automatically detects faces using multiple OpenCV models: